WICG/direct-sockets/docs/explainer.md

 There is currently no provision for setting the local address or port.

-`send` returns a promise, that resolves when a message is sent, or the send fails:
+`send` returns a promise, that resolves if the message is sent, and rejects otherwise.

 ```
 let blob = ...;
-await udpSocket.send(blob, {timeout: 5000});
+await udpSocket.send(blob);
 ```

 The UDP socket is `async iterable`, so we can asynchronously iterate to read incoming messages: